-- PS 5311 Intergovernmental Relations (3-0).
+- PS 5310 Public Budgeting and Finance (3-0).
+Focuses on the development and execution of various budgeting systems with special attention given to the political content of the budgetary process in the public sector.
+(Public Administration) - PS 5311 Intergovernmental Relations (3-0).
 A study of governmental relations among public administrators at various levels-national, state, regional, local-focusing on interactions among these public officials.
 (Public Administration) - PS 5312 Agency Politics (3-0).
 A seminar which deals with the several types of non-electoral politics in which public agencies are regularly involved: intra-organizational conflicts, accommodations, negotiations and competitions; and inter-organizational with other agencies, clientele-constituency groups, and legislative and executive entities.
 (Public Administration) - PS 5313 Public Policy Analysis (3-0).
 Focuses on techniques used in policy development, adoption, and evaluation in the public sector.
 Topics include policy reviews, needs assessment, the establishment of goals and objectives, and the analysis of benefits, costs, and risks.
 (Public Administration) - PS 5315 Local Government Administration (3-0).
 Administration of local government with particular reference to small cities in Texas.
 May also include counties, metro-systems, school districts, and other special purpose units.
 (Public Administration) - PS 5316 Special Topics in Public Administration (3-0).
 Special courses in Public Administration not included in the regular curriculum.
 May be repeated for credit with departmental approval.
 (Public Administration) - PS 5317 Seminar in U.S. Government (3-0).
 Course focuses on selected topics in U.S. Government.
 May be repeated when topic varies. - PS 6301 Thesis (0-6).
 Satisfactory completion of this course will result in an acceptable prospectus presented to the Graduate Committee.
 The student will normally register for this course no earlier than the second semester of graduate study.
 The student will enroll each semester or summer term in which assistance is provided by Committee members or when use of the library or other research facilities of Sul Ross State University is made. - PS 6302 Thesis (0-6).
 The student will enroll in this course each semester or summer term in which assistance is provided by Committee members or when use of the library or other research facilities of Sul Ross State University is made.
 Satisfactory completion of this course will result in the completed thesis presented to the Graduate Committee, accepted by the Dean of the College, and filed in the Office of the Executive Vice President and Provost for Academic Affairs.